• Magazine Archives

 Reading Time: 7 mins read

-Vhutolo Khangale Of Rumanne Genetics_Maphuti Mongatane
+Vhutolo Khangale of Rumanne Genetics_Maphuti Mongatane

 Vhutolo Khangale of Rumanne Genetics with one of his goats that kidded during our visit.
 Photo Maphuti Mongatane